-Eggs are such a versatile ingredient.
-They are included in so many recipes.
-There are many different terms that are mentioned that refer to cooking or baking with eggs.
+Eggs are a versatile ingredient you will find used in a variety of ways in recipes.
+There are many different terms for how the eggs are added when cooking or baking.
 Each one will vary on the recipe, author, style, and regional differences.
 Some of the common terms used for beating whole eggs and egg yolks are included below along with how to identify each step and some tips for achieving them.

-The eggs are beaten with a fork or a whisk, just until the egg whites and yolks are blended.
+When a recipe calls for slightly beaten eggs, you will beat them with a fork or a whisk, just until the egg whites and yolks are blended.
 Slightly beaten eggs are good for scrambled eggs or may be called for in a number of baking recipes.
 The goal with slightly beaten eggs is simply to ensure that the white and yolk do not remain separate.
+In baking, you will often be further mixing the dough or batter so you won't need to spend much time beating the eggs.

 Thick and Light Lemon Colored

-Egg yolks and sugar are beaten with a whisk or electric mixer for about three minutes until the mixture forms a "ribbon" when dropped from the beaters or a spoon.
+A ribbon consistency is produced by beating egg yolks with sugar using a whisk or electric mixer for about three minutes.
+The mixture forms a "ribbon" when dropped from the beaters or a spoon.

 Soft peaks refer to egg whites that are beaten with an electric mixer.
 Using a medium speed, continue to beat until they are soft and white.
 To test if you've beaten enough, lift the beaters out of the egg mixture.
 They should form peaks that will bend back over and curl downwards.
 A helpful tip is to make sure the bowl, mixer, and beaters do not have any oil or yolk on them.
 Oil and or yolk will prevent the whites from reaching their full volume.